vxtools/beetle/README.md

 ```

 ## Step-2: Additional lpfc settings
-For inbox drivers, please run the following commands to distribute the interrupts across all cores effeciently.
-Since irqbalance is a system level setting, this is not included in the install script.
+For inbox drivers, please run the following commands or use `update_emulex_modprobe.sh` script to distribute the interrupts across all cores effeciently.
+Since irqbalance is a system level setting, disabling it is not part of the update script.
+PS: Make sure there are no other devices like ethernet or inifiniband cards need irqbalance settings with in the system.

 ```
 # systemctl stop irqbalance
 # systemctl disable irqbalance